Yale–NUS College: Alumni

-Upon graduation, Yale-NUS alumni will have access to alumni benefits provided by Yale-NUS College, Yale University, and the National University of Singapore.
+Upon graduation, Yale–NUS alumni will have access to alumni benefits provided by Yale–NUS College, Yale University, and the National University of Singapore.
 Graduates will receive alumni membership of National University of Singapore and will be international affiliates in the Association of Yale Alumni (AYA).
-As Yale affiliates, Yale-NUS alumni are not eligible for membership to the Yale Club of Singapore.
+As Yale affiliates, Yale–NUS alumni are not eligible for membership to the Yale Club of Singapore.
 However, they are eligible for membership at the Yale Club of New York.
-Yale-NUS has its own Alumni Affairs Council and is working to establish a Yale-NUS Club of Singapore.
+Yale–NUS has its own Alumni Affairs Council and is working to establish a Yale–NUS Club of Singapore.

-Since graduating its first class in June 2017, Yale-NUS alumni have won several post-graduate awards, including two Rhodes Scholars, two Fulbright Scholars, three Schwarzman Scholars, and two Yenching Scholars.
+Since graduating its first class in June 2017, Yale–NUS alumni have won several post-graduate awards, including three Rhodes Scholars, two Fulbright Scholars, six Schwarzman Scholars, four Yenching Scholars, two Knight-Henessy Scholars, one Quad Fellow, and an Ertegun Graduate Scholar in the Humanities.

-As of 2021, 626 students from the college's first four cohorts have graduated, and are living and working across five continents in cities as diverse as Hong Kong, London, Melbourne, Munich, New York, San Francisco, Shanghai and Stockholm, in addition to Singapore.
-Based on the 2020 Joint Graduate Employment Survey, 9 in 10 fresh graduates from Yale-NUS College's Class of 2020 in the labour force were employed within six months of completing their final examinations.
-They also commanded higher salaries than the previous year.
-The median gross monthly salary of Yale-NUS graduates in 2020 was S$4,038, up 6.3 percent from 2019.
+As of 2025, over 1,700 students from the college's nine cohorts have graduated, and are living and working across five continents in cities as diverse as Boston, Dublin, Lagos, London, Melbourne, New York, Seattle, and Seoul, in addition to Singapore.
+Based on the 2024 Joint Graduate Employment Survey, about 9 in 10 fresh graduates from Yale–NUS College's Class of 2024 in the labour force were employed within six months of completing their final examinations.
+The median gross monthly salary of Yale–NUS graduates was S$4,786.

-Across the college's four graduate cohorts, approximately 12 per cent went on to pursue Master's and PhD programmes in the world's top institutions, such as Johns Hopkins University, London School of Economics, Stanford University, National University of Singapore (NUS), Tsinghua University, University of Cambridge, University of Oxford, and Yale University.
+Across the college’s graduate cohorts from 2017 to 2024, approximately 11 per cent went on to pursue Master’s and PhD programmes in the world’s top institutions, such as Johns Hopkins University, London School of Economics, Massachusetts Institute of Technology, National University of Singapore (NUS), Stanford University, Tsinghua University, University of Cambridge, University of Oxford and Yale University.

 Mascot

-Yale-NUS launched the College Mascot in 2017.
-The Yale-NUS College Mascot – 'Halcyon' – emerged as a representation of the blue-eared kingfisher species found rarely in Singapore.
-The orange-and-blue mascot, colours of Yale-NUS, found ready acceptance as it also encapsulates the core identity of a young academic institution in quick and confident ascension, ready to take on the world.
+Yale–NUS launched the College Mascot in 2017.
+The Yale–NUS College Mascot – 'Halcyon' – emerged as a representation of the blue-eared kingfisher species found rarely in Singapore.
+The orange-and-blue mascot, colours of Yale–NUS, found ready acceptance as it also encapsulates the core identity of a young academic institution in quick and confident ascension, ready to take on the world.

-The mascot was ratified by the student body on April 7, 2016, after three rounds of voting.
-Since ratification, the Yale-NUS Student Government held focus group discussions to gather feedback on the mascot design and name.
+The mascot was ratified by the student body on 7 April 2016, after three rounds of voting.
+Since ratification, the Yale–NUS Student Government held focus group discussions to gather feedback on the mascot design and name.
 The name Halcyon emerged from one of these student focus group discussions.